platformsh/platformsh-docs/docs/src/overview/dedication.md

 Once started the process usually takes less than an hour.
 There should be no downtime on your production site, although you should not push any code to Git while the upgrade is in progress.

-When done, you can access review your project through the Project Web Interface.
+When done, you can review the changes to your project through the management console.